Love is in the air as Singapore badminton player Loh Kean Yew eyes Paris Olympics tilt

 SINGAPORE – With a deft tap, Singapore’s top badminton player Loh Kean Yew surprised his audience with a stunning drop.

-On Dec 24, 2023, the men’s singles world No. 10 posted four pictures of his wedding proposal set against the backdrop of the Marina Bay Sands with the caption: “Last year today, she said yes.”
+On Christmas Eve, the men’s singles world No. 10 posted four pictures of his wedding proposal set against the backdrop of Marina Bay Sands with the caption: “Last year today, she said yes.”

-On Christmas Day, he lobbed winning shots of the couple’s wedding photos in what appeared to be the Musee Rodin in Paris, France, celebrating their “ROM (Registry of Marriages) anniversary” which revealed that they had tied the knot in the first quarter of 2023.
+On Christmas Day, he lobbed winning shots of the couple’s wedding photos at what appeared to be the Musee Rodin in Paris, France, celebrating their “ROM (Registry of Marriages) anniversary” which revealed that they had tied the knot in the first quarter of 2023.

 The 26-year-old, who is known to be tight-lipped about their relationship, did not post any frontal views of his wife and declined to reveal further details.